SmajliZe/WebTravel/README.md

 # WebTravel

+## Steps to run a project

+Compatible with node v20.11.1

+### Run the backend

+1. Navigate to the directorty "server"
+2. Run `npm install`
+3. Run `npm start`.
+This command wil spin the nodemon server and serve backend on port `3333`.

+Running the server may require installation of `nodemon` package as a global dependency on your system.

+### Run the frontend

+1. Navigate to the directory "client"
+2. Run `npm install`
+3. Run `npm start`

+After running the app, the browser will automatically open on the corresponding port.

+## Project requirements

 Projekat:
 Potrebno je napraviti web aplikaciju za portal turističke agencije.
 Sadržaj portala su  aktuelna putovanja.
 Web aplikacija treba da ima:
 1. Dvije korisničke uloge: admin i user.